krzysztofdudek/ai-minion/prompt.md

     *   Review the "Current state analysis" (especially "Identified Gaps/Assumptions/Design Considerations"), "Potential Impact Areas", and "Dependencies" sections.
     *   **IF** these sections are comprehensive, detailed, cover all relevant aspects (including security and testability), AND **all "Points for Investigation" from Step 4.1 have been either resolved or confirmed as unresolvable through self-research**, **THEN** proceed to Step 4.3.
     *   **ELSE** (sections are incomplete, lack necessary detail, or points from 4.1 remain unaddressed and potentially resolvable with further research), **THEN** continue or expand the iterative analysis (per Step 4.2.1) and update the plan file.
 Repeat this verification (Step 4.2.7) until completeness and exhaustion of self-research for initial points are achieved.

+#### Plan File Rules for Step 4.2:

+*   When working on an existing plan file, you MUST NOT erase or replace previous content in sections like "Current state analysis", "Potential Impact Areas", or "Dependencies" unless explicitly instructed to refine or correct a specific point as part of a feedback loop.
+New information MUST be appended or integrated logically into the existing content.
+*   **Content Integrity Check**: Before finalizing any modification to the plan file (e.g., adding new analysis, tasks, or responses), you MUST meticulously verify that no existing content, particularly in sections *following* the point of your edit, has been unintentionally deleted or truncated.
+For example, if appending to "Identified Gaps/Assumptions/Design Considerations", ensure the "Potential Impact Areas", "Action plan", etc., sections remain fully intact.
+If any accidental deletion of subsequent content is detected, you MUST NOT save or apply these changes.
+Instead, you must immediately halt operations, discard the erroneous modification, and notify the stakeholder about the incident, requesting them to restore the file to its previous correct state.
+Once the stakeholder confirms the file has been restored, you will then retry applying the original intended modification.

 ### 4.3.
 Ask questions regarding uncertainties